ZahariCheyrekov/movies-now/README.md

 3. Open terminal with `Ctrl + J`.
 4. Navigate to movies-now folder with `cd movies-now`.
 5. Type `npm i` to install all modules that are listed on `package.json` file and their dependencies.
 6. Type `npm start` to run the project in the browser.
-It will start on port 3000, but you can change it to another if necessary.
+It will start on `http://localhost:3000`, but you can change it to another if necessary.
 Type `y` to do it.
 7. Explore Movies Now.